floaterest/nvim/doc/plugins.md

 ## Keymaps
 > exports keymaps to other plugins

+The custom keymaps are inspired by [Spacemacs](https://www.spacemacs.org/).
+That's why most of them starts with space

 - [lua/plugins/whichkey.lua](../lua/plugins/whichkey.lua) will export all the keymaps to other plugins
 - [lua/plugins/keymaps.lua](../lua/plugins/keymaps.lua) contains the keymaps that whichkey.lua exports with